Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Results

-Finally, we show results on 2D image fitting.
+\paragraph{2D image reconstruction.} Finally, we show results on 2D image fitting.
 To adapt our method to this application, we make two key changes with respect to the primitive-based approaches.
 First, we employ a connected 2D triangle mesh topology.
 This mesh is fully opaque: there is no alpha blending, no Gaussian or window kernel, simply interpolation of local features for a given pixel.
 Second, we change our barycentric interpolation to Clough-Tocher cubic interpolation.
 This makes interpolated features continuous over the triangle edges, which removes high frequency artifacts.
 The rest of the architecture is the same as described in~\cref{sec_method}, and we include further details on the optimization strategy in the Supplementary.
 We evaluate image reconstruction performance on a new curated dataset of high-resolution (45.7\,MP) 14-bit HDR RAW images, and compare it against Instant NGP~\cite{mueller2022instant} and the JPEG-XL encoder~\cite{jpegxl}, which supports high-dynamic range.
 We measure reconstruction quality at two compression ratios ($10\times$ and $100\times$), computing PSNR in $\mu$-law transformed space (PSNR$_\mu$), standard in HDR imaging pipelines.
-We also report PSNR, SSIM, and LPIPS on tonemapped images (subscript ``tm'').
+We also report metrics on tonemapped images (subscript ``tm'').
 Results are shown in~\cref{tab:results_images}.
 Our method achieves comparable pixel-error quality to Instant NGP in both HDR and linear spaces, while substantially reducing perceptual error: at $100\times$ compression, NHT achieves an LPIPS of 0.048 compared to 0.078 for Instant NGP, a $38\%$ relative improvement.
 JPEG-XL however still comes out on top, particularly in perceptual metrics, which is to be expected given its human-perception-based inductive biases.
 We can further compress our representation by a factor of 3 without noticeable loss in quality by aggressively reducing floating point precision of the implicit features, among other strategies.
 We include more details on this in the supplementary.